-When the controller battery reaches 10%, the controller will display an alert to notify you to charge the controller at your next opportunity.
-At 5%, the controller will prompt the operator to end their flight and charge the controller.
-If the controller battery reaches a critical level in flight, Solo will Return to Home.
+When the controller battery reaches 10% of its remaining charge, the controller will display an alert to notify you to charge the controller at your next opportunity.
+At 5%, the controller will prompt you to end your flight and charge the controller.
+If the controller battery reaches a critical level in flight, Solo will Return Home.
 The following displays show (left to right) the 10%, 5%, and 0% alerts